AnyLog-co/documentation/using grafana.md

 The default behaviour can be modified by updating ***Additional JSON Data*** section (on the lower left side of the panel).

 ***The period query***
-A query to retrieve reading information at the end of the provided time range (or, if not available, before and nearest to the end of the time range).
+A query to retrieve data values at the end of the provided time range (or, if not available, before and nearest to the end of the time range).
+The derived time is the latest time with values within the time range.
 From the derived time, the query will determine a time interval that ends at the derived time and provides the avg, min and max values.
 To execute a period query, include the key: 'type' and the value: 'period' in the Additional JSON Data section.